-To examine the distribution of $\tau_i$, the de Finetti's Representation Theorem \citep{finetti31} (dFRT) indicates that as $p \rightarrow \infty$, $\xi_{[p]}$ is \emph{i.i.d.}, conditional on the random variable $\Theta$ associated with the probability measure $\mu_{\infty}$, where $\Theta$ is the limiting relative frequency of confirming instances and $\mu_{\infty}$ is the limiting distribution function of the empirical measure.
-This implies that asymptotically, $\xi_{[p]}$ is unconditionally a mixture of an infinite \emph{i.i.d.} Bernoulli sequence.
-Therefore, each $\tau_i$ is the sum of a mixture of \emph{i.i.d.} binaries as $p \rightarrow \infty$.
-Since summing \emph{i.i.d.} Bernoulli random variables leads to a binomial random variable, the asymptotic distributions of $\tau_i$ (\eqref{gdf}) is stated in the theorem below, whose proof is provided in Web Appendix C. The same distributional result holds for the DF(LASSO) measure $\delta_i$, since it is a special case where LASSO is used.
+To examine the distribution of $\tau_i$, the de Finetti's Representation Theorem (DFRT) implies that as $p \rightarrow \infty$, $\xi_{[p]}$ is \emph{i.i.d.} conditioning on a latent variable $\Theta$ governed by the probability measure $\mu_{\infty}$, where $\Theta$ denotes the limiting relative frequency of successes and $\mu_{\infty}$ the limiting distribution of the empirical measure.
+Hence, asymptotically, $\xi_{[p]}$ is an unconditional mixture of infinite \emph{i.i.d.} Bernoulli sequences, and each $\tau_i$ is the sum of such a mixture.
+Since the sum of \emph{i.i.d.} binaries follows a binomial law, the large-sample distribution of $\tau_i$ in \eqref{gdf} as $p \rightarrow \infty$ is stated in the theorem below, with its proof given in Web Appendix C. The same distributional result holds for the DF(LASSO) measure $\delta_i$, since it is a special case where LASSO is used.

-\begin{theorem}[] Let $\tau_i$ be the GDF metric in \eqref{gdf} and $\delta_{i}$ be the DF(LASSO) measure defined above.
-Then, as $p \rightarrow \infty$, both $\tau_i$ and $\delta_i$ follow finite mixtures of binomial distributions as $p \rightarrow \infty$. \end{theorem}
+\begin{thm}[] Let $\tau_i$ denote the GDF metric in \eqref{gdf} and $\delta_{i}$ be the DF(LASSO) measure defined above.
+Then, as $p \rightarrow \infty$, both $\tau_i$ and $\delta_i$ follow finite mixtures of binomial distributions. \end{thm}

-Given that each $\delta_i$, the DF (LASSO) measure, is a special functional case of $\tau_i$, the following corollary is an immediate consequence of Theorem~\ref{thm:tau_asymptotic}:

-\begin{corollary}[] Let $\delta_{i}$ be defined as in the DF(LASSO) approach (see Section~\ref{sec:preliminaries}), $i=1,...,n$.
-Then each $\delta_i$ is also a mixture of binomial random variables as $p \rightarrow \infty$. \end{corollary}